jenkinsci/pipeline-plugin/basic-steps/CORE-STEPS.md

 # Syntax

-As an example, you can write a pipeline script:
+As an example, you can write a Pipeline script:

 ```groovy
 node {